arkajy0ti/project/README.md

-# project
+## Notes
-This is a repository for deployment of my project
+- This repository is for testing.
+- It contains random files in different languages.
+- Purpose: Keep my GitHub profile active.